rcherara/microservice-architecture/README.md

 :small_orange_diamond: Highly maintainable and testable - enables rapid and frequent development and deployment.
 :small_orange_diamond: Loosely coupled with other services - enables a team to work independently the majority of time on their service(s) without being impacted by changes to other services and without affecting other services.

-:bulb: Independently deployable - enables a team to deploy their service without having to coordinate with other teams

-:bulb: Capable of being developed by a small team - essential for high productivity by avoiding the high communication head of large teams

-:bulb: Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP.

-:bulb: Services can be developed and deployed independently of one another.

-:bulb: Each service has its own database in order to be decoupled from other services.

-:bulb: Data consistency between services is maintained using the Saga pattern

-:bulb: Client-side Discovery pattern or Server-side Discovery pattern to route requests to available service instances.

-:bulb: The API Gateway authenticate the user and pass an Access Token containing information about the user to the services

-:bulb: API Gateway  use a Circuit Breaker to invoke services

-:bulb: API gateway often implements the API Composition pattern.

-:bulb: Asynchronous Java API + Reactive Programming Model.

-:bulb: Hystrix Fault Tolerance.
+:small_orange_diamond: Independently deployable - enables a team to deploy their service without having to coordinate with other teams :small_orange_diamond: Capable of being developed by a small team - essential for high productivity by avoiding the high communication head of large teams. :small_orange_diamond: Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP. :small_orange_diamond: Services can be developed and deployed independently of one another. :small_orange_diamond: Each service has its own database in order to be decoupled from other services. :small_orange_diamond: Data consistency between services is maintained using the Saga pattern. :small_orange_diamond: Client-side Discovery pattern or Server-side Discovery pattern to route requests to available service instances. :small_orange_diamond: The API Gateway authenticate the user and pass an Access Token containing information about the user to the services :small_orange_diamond: API Gateway  use a Circuit Breaker to invoke services :small_orange_diamond: API gateway often implements the API Composition pattern. :small_orange_diamond: Asynchronous Java API + Reactive Programming Model. :small_orange_diamond: Hystrix Fault Tolerance.

 ###### Tutorial http://rcherara.ca/microservices-with-spring-cloud/